 Skip to Main Content

-EndNote, sometimes called EndNote Desktop, is one of the most popular citation managers used at UC San Diego.
+EndNote, also known as EndNote Desktop, is one of the most widely used citation managers at UC San Diego.
 It has more features than EndNote Online.
-However, unlike EndNote Online, Zotero, and Mendeley, EndNote Desktop is not free free.
-There is no campus license, but we do offer instruction sessions and consultations on using EndNote.
+However, unlike EndNote Online, Zotero, and Mendeley, EndNote Desktop is not free.
+There is no campus license, but we may be able to offer instruction or consultations on using EndNote.

 EndNote: